How to Scrape the Web with Incogniton and Puppeteer

 You've now learned how to scrape dynamically loaded websites while maintaining privacy and security using Incogniton and Puppeteer.
 This approach helps you avoid being detected as a bot in most cases, reducing the likelihood of encountering CAPTCHAs and other anti-bot measures.

-However, it's important to note that this method isn't foolproof.
-While Incogniton's real fingerprints make your automation software less likely to be detected as a bot, you should always use these tools responsibly and ethically.
+However, while Incogniton's real fingerprints make your automation software less likely to be detected as a bot, you should always use these tools responsibly and ethically.

 • Respect robots.txt files